cis5710/cis5710-homework/hw5-pipelined/hw5-pipelined.md

 We have packaged up the RV disassembler into the `Disasm` module which is easier to work with.
 We recommend you instantiate one for each stage.
 The 32'd0 insn is also rendered as the string "bubble" now.

+Instead of copying over all of your HW4 code at once and adding pipeline stages to it, we recommend you pull in just the parts needed to get each test case working.
+This will keep your design as small as possible as long as possible, making it easier to understand and debug.

 The testcases we have provided are relatively limited.
 Adding your own tests will help you uncover bugs before they crop up in a larger riscv-test or dhrystone which are harder to understand.